SuperOfficeDocs/superoffice-docs/docs/en/customer-center/learn/index.md

 ## The Customer Center screen

-In the **Customer centre** screen, you define settings for the customer centre and manage customer languages.
+In the Customer Centre screen, you define settings for the customer centre and manage customer languages.
 Select one of the following tabs:

 * [Customer centre configuration][2].
 In this tab, you can edit the styling and layout of your customer centre.
 You can see your changes in the preview on the right side of the screen.

 * [Customer centre source files][3].
 In this tab, you can edit the default pages in your customer centre.

 ## Related topics